School Immunization Survey Data

 Specific vaccine requirements for school and child care vary by state.
 The Connecticut immunization laws and regulations can be found on the Department of Public Health’s Immunization Laws and Regulations web page.
 Each school and child care program is responsible for ensuring that attendees are in compliance with the vaccine requirements.

+The school immunization survey measures the extent to which children in Connecticut are protected from vaccine-preventable diseases.
 Each year the Department of Public Health distributes an immunization survey to all Connecticut schools and licensed group day care homes and child care centers.
 On the survey, the total number of attendees who completed the required vaccine series, the number who failed to complete the required vaccine series, and the number of children with a religious or medical exemption are reported.
 This information is reported for all child care attendees on the child care survey and for all kindergarten and seventh grade students on the school survey.
 In addition, influenza vaccine receipt is surveyed for all preschool2 attendees.
 Individual vaccine information on each child is not collected; only total numbers are collected from each school and child care facility.

-Statewide Summary Statistics includes summary immunization information for kindergarten, seventh grade, and influenza vaccine for preschool
+Statewide Summary Statistics includes summary immunization information for kindergarten, seventh grade, and influenza vaccine for preschool.

-County Summary Statistics includes county summary immunization information for kindergarten, seventh grade, and influenza vaccine for preschool
+County Summary Statistics includes county summary immunization information for kindergarten, seventh grade, and influenza vaccine for preschool.

 2 Includes preschool programs run by local boards of education; preschool programs located in child care centers are counted on the child care survey.